In addition to carrying a stigma, drug crimes are often punishable by heavy fines and long prison terms.

 Federal vs. State

-It is also important to understand that while recently many states have decriminalized marijuana possession, it remains illegal under federal law.
+In addition to possession, a person caught manufacturing or cultivating controlled substances will face state charges that vary in severity depending on the type of drug being manufactured and the quantity.
+Plus, it is important to understand that while recently many states have decriminalized marijuana possession, it remains illegal under federal law.

 Federal drug crime defense lawyer fights for Florida residents

+Federal drug laws are complicated and the consequences for drug possession or drug trafficking can be severe.
 If you are arrested for a drug crime in Florida, the Law Office of Nayib Hassan, P.A., is ready to provide you with experienced defense counsel.
+Call (305) 403-7323 or contact us online to speak with an experienced drug crime attorney in Florida today.